 - Design/develop content for continuing education certificate programs for targeted audiences addressing specific learning needs, e.g., preceptor education for various practice settings, certification review programs, etc.

->

-> View the School of Nursing's Continuing Education Calendar for upcoming learning activities
+View Pitt Nursing's PD Calendar for upcoming learning activities.

->

-> ACT 31 Requirements for the Commonwealth of Pennsylvania
+ACT 31 Requirements for the Commonwealth of Pennsylvania

 Information regarding initial training and continuing education in Child Abuse Recognition and Reporting Requirements in Pennsylvania.